GrumpyMonkx/fraud_detection/README.md

 ● Can we predict the likelihood of fraud for an incoming claim, based on past data?<br>
 ● What insights can be drawn from the model that can help in improving the fraud detection process?

+Building a Machine Learning Model for Fraud Detection